Frequently Asked Questions

 Or

-Generally, organizations are eligible to make one application for one project per intake.
+Generally, organizations are eligible to make one application for one project per intake and can choose from one of three funding streams.

 We appreciate everyone’s understanding as we consider the many important roles that different types of organizations play in watershed work.